petersatsuse/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 1. In the search bar, enter **virtual machine scale sets**.
 1. On the **Virtual machines scale sets** page, select **Create**
 1. On the **Basics** tab, under **Project details**, select the correct subscription.
 Then choose to create a new resource group or use an existing one.
-1. Under **Scale set details**, enter the VMSS name and choose your region.
+1. Under **Scale set details**, enter the Virtual Machine Scale Set name and choose your region.
 1. Under **Orchestration mode**, choose the orchestration needed.
 1. Select an **Image** and the VM size.
 1. Under **Administrator account**, enter a username and a password.
 The password must be at least 12 characters long and meet the defined complexity requirements.